Colin McLaren: Writing career

 McLaren began writing in 2005, commencing on his first book, which became a best seller.
 McLaren's first book, Infiltration, is a non-fiction book detailing his efforts as a suit and tie detective and undercover agent who infiltrated the Mafia.
-McLaren followed this up with On the Run, a non-fiction book about McLaren as his Mafia alias, Cole Goodwin, which has been adapted to a screenplay.
-McLaren's third book, Sunflower, is a historical work depicting the experiences of his grandfather, one of Australia's longest-serving foot soldiers from the First World War.
+McLaren followed this up with On the Run, a non-fiction book about McLaren as his Mafia alias, Cole Goodwin, which was adapted to a screenplay.
+McLaren's third book, Sunflower, is a historical work depicting the experiences of his grandfather, one of Australia's longest-serving foot soldiers in the First World War.

-McLaren's book JFK: The Smoking Gun was based upon Howard Donahue's theory that United States President John F. Kennedy was accidentally shot by a secret service agent in the car behind Kennedy's limousine.
+McLaren's book JFK: The Smoking Gun was based upon Howard Donahue's theory that United States president John F. Kennedy was accidentally shot by a secret service agent in the car behind Kennedy's limousine.
 McLaren's investigation was a continuation of Bonar Menninger's earlier book about Donahue's theory, Mortal Error: The Shot That Killed JFK.

-From 2016 to 2018, McLaren researched the case of the murder of Bob Chappell in Hobart, where Susan Neill-Fraser was convicted of killing her de facto husband on their yacht.
+From 2016 to 2018, McLaren researched the case of the murder of Bob Chappell in Hobart, Tasmania, where Susan Neill-Fraser was convicted of killing her de facto husband on their yacht.
 For two years, McLaren spoke to hundreds of people, witnesses and police and produced a book called Southern Justice, to be released in 2019.
 It details an alternative view of the murder and shows that other persons may have been involved and that Neill-Fraser may be innocent.
-His hypothesis have seen him called to give evidence at the Supreme Court, in early 2019.
+He was called to give evidence at the Supreme Court in early 2019.